ikvk/imap_tools/README.rst

 MailBox.fetch generator instance passed as the first argument to any action will be implicitly converted to uid list.

-For actions with a large number of messages imap command may be too large and will cause an exception, use 'limit' argument for fetch in this case.
+For actions with a large number of messages imap command may be too large and will cause exception at server side, use 'limit' argument for fetch in this case.

 .. code-block:: python